How extensive is the collaboration? Are we all working on 1 film? Are we all sharing the filming responsibilities, but creating individual shorts?

 What skills can I be expected to learn on this trip?

-Aside from the intangible skills that inevitably strengthen while traveling, while being part of a group, and during the creative process, you will undoubtedly strengthen your communication and critical thinking capacities.
+Aside from the intangible skills that inevitably strengthen while traveling, while being part of a group, and during the creative process, you will undoubtedly exercise, and master, your communication and critical thinking capacities.
 You will learn how to conduct an engaging interview, how to efficiently and effectively research a topic, and how to prioritize and manage the various steps involved in creating content.
 You can also be certain that you will become quite familiar with the basic components of creating, shooting and editing a short piece - whether audio and/or video.

 How much spending money should I bring on the trip?